 Endowed by alumna Patricia Chadwick (MET ’75), the Chadwick Fellowship Award provides funds to be used for the professional development of faculty and staff.
 Each academic year, one member of the faculty and one member of the staff are selected to receive direct support for activities that advance their learning and create further opportunities for innovation.
-See the list of Chadwick Fellowship Award winners.

 Proposals are accepted between January and the end of March each year, and should include your statement of interest (1–2 pages), budget, supplementary materials (if necessary), and a statement of support from your department chair or supervisor.

 For more information and for the application form, download the Call for Proposals.

 Patricia Chadwick is founder and president of Ravengate Partners LLC, a consulting firm dedicated to providing businesses and not-for-profit institutions with education and advice about the financial markets and the global economy.
 As a board member, she brings three decades of managerial and investment experience to the boardroom, where her strength lies in helping to drive decision-making at the corporate level.
 As an expert witness, she specializes in matters of investment process, due diligence, portfolio construction and management, and stock research.

 Before founding Ravengate partners, she served as chief investment strategist at Invesco (1997 – 1999), providing for the firm its official position and recommendations to clients on, not only the financial markets, but also where and how they fit into the U.S. and the global economy.